quintel/documentation/docs/main/co2-ccus.md

 Please note: For some regions, no data could be found on storage potentials.
 An overview of the research used can be found on [ETDataset](https://github.com/quintel/etdataset-public/blob/master/source_analyses/eu/2015/11_area/11_ccs_offshore_storage_potential_per_year.xls).

-### Synthetic methanol
-Rather than storing captured CO<sub>2</sub> (semi) permanently, it can also be re-used for various purposes.
-One application modelled in the ETM is the production of synthetic methanol.
-The user can set the amount of methanol produced in the future.

-Methanol is one of the most widely used base chemicals in the chemical industry sector.
-For example, it is used for the production of plastics and polyester.
-In addition, methanol can be used as a fuel.

-Synthetic methanol is made of CO<sub>2</sub>, hydrogen and electricity.
-The ETM takes all three into account, as well as the investment and O&M costs associated with its production.

-_Note: The production of synthetic methanol does not (automatically) affect the production of methanol and other chemical products in the conventional chemical industry sector.
-You can make choices about this themselves in the [Chemicals](https://energytransitionmodel.com/scenario/demand/industry/chemicals) section._

-### Synthetic kerosene
-Similar to synthetic methanol, captured CO<sub>2</sub> can be used to produce kerosene, which can subsequently serve as transport fuel in the aviation sector.
-The ETM takes the CO<sub>2</sub>, hydrogen and electricity requirements for producing kerosene into account, as well as the investment and O&M costs associated with its production.

-There are two production routes for synthetic kerosene in the ETM, must-run and dispatchable.
-The dispatchable production is flexible following the electricity price, therefore the capacity is set in the electric input capacity in MWe.
-See the [Electricity conversion](electricity-conversion) page for more information.
-The must-run production is set as the yearly supply of kerosene in PJ.

-Please note: The production of synthetic kerosene does not (automatically) affect the production of fossil kerosene in the conventional refineries sector.
-Users can make choices about this themselves in the [Refineries](https://energytransitionmodel.com/scenario/demand/industry/refineries) section.

 ### Other utilisation
 Finally, you can set the amount of CO<sub>2</sub> used for 'other utilisation' purposes.
 This includes all applications that are currently not modelled explicitly in the ETM.
 Examples include utilisation of CO<sub>2</sub> as a propellant gas for beer and soda production or for the cultivation of crops in greenhouses.
 CO<sub>2</sub> emitted by the fertilizers industry sector can also be captured and used to produce urea, which is used as an animal feed additive and fertilizer.

 In many cases, utilising CO<sub>2</sub> does not reduce emission, but only delays it.
 Therefore, the amount of CO<sub>2</sub> set with this slider is included in the total emissions of your scenario by default.
 It is however also possible to delay part of these emissions indefinitely, in which case they are excluded from the total emissions.
 You can set this share in the [Greenhouse gases](https://energytransitionmodel.com/scenario/emissions/other_emissions/delayed-emissions) section.

+### Synthetic liquid fuels
+_Note: production of synthetic fuels can be set in the [liquid fuels and feedstock](https://energytransitionmodel.com/scenario/supply/fuel_production/overview) section in the ETM.
+See the [Liquid fuels and feedstock](liquid-fuels.md) section in the documentation for detailed information on all liquid fuel production processes._

+Captured CO<sub>2</sub> can be re-used to produce synthetic liquid fuels and feedstocks through Fischer-Tropsch and methanol synthesis.
+These processes use CO<sub>2</sub>, hydrogen and electricity as inputs to produce fuels and feedstock such as kerosene, methanol, diesel and naphtha.
+For Fischer-tropsch, baseoload and flexible production routes are available.
+Dispatchable production is electricity price-driven.
+See the [Electricity conversion](electricity-conversion) page for more information.

 ## Supply and demand of carbon
 The ETM keeps track of all 'supply' of carbon (capture) and all 'demand' of carbon (utilisation and storage).
 This is summarised in the chart below:

 ![Supply and demand of carbon](/img/docs/ccus_supply_demand_mekko.png)

 You can make choices about the supply and demand independently.
 The ETM registers a carbon 'surplus/export' in case more carbon is captured than is stored or utilised.
 Vice versa, a 'deficit/import' occurs when less carbon is captured than used for storage and utilisation.

 ## Transport
 Carbon can be transported in two different ways in the ETM: